-In all cases, before commencing the search the police officer must activate his police video camera, and state his name and number to the suspect specifying the object of the proposed search and the grounds for proposing the search.
+In all cases, before commencing the search the police officer must activate his camera and police voice recorder, and state his name and number to the suspect specifying the object of the proposed search and the grounds for proposing the search.
 When this procedure is not followed the search is considered unlawful.

-Searching Premises
+Searching Premises and Ships